The Story of Kids Company and the Centre for Policy Studies

 The neoliberal lens of the CPS is equally evident in her dog-whistle allusions to “taxpayers’ money” and her emphasis on “the cash doled out in envelopes”, both suggesting “state dependency”, as the CPS ‘Charity’ report put it.
 Sergeant’s rather dim view of the state and society is also evident from the titles of her other articles at this time: ‘Prison’s just what a young yob needs’; ‘These rioters are Tony Blair’s children: Nihilism and disorder have been fostered by the state’; ‘The state sector’s big evil: it does not sack’.

 Her ideologically-driven views also played a crucial part in BBC Newsnight’s deeply destructive report into Kids Company.
-This is interesting because the policy editor of BBC Newsnight was, and still is, Chris Cook – someone who also, coincidently, has very close personal and professional links with the Centre for Policy Studies.
+This is interesting because the policy editor of BBC Newsnight was Chris Cook – someone who also, coincidently, has very close personal and professional links with the Centre for Policy Studies.
 In fact, before working for Newsnight he had been the advisor of David Willets MP, a former Director of the CPS, and someone who is currently listed as one of the CPS’s ‘Notable Advisory Council members‘, together with Oliver Letwin and John Redwood.
 The intimate nature of this relationship between Newsnight’s policy editor and the former Director of research at the CPS is suggested by Cook’s laudatory description of Willets as “the Tories’ foremost intellectual and my former employer”.

 As the Financial Times noted, throughout 2015 Chris Cook and Alan White at Buzzfeed “worked together on skilfully placing” a series of articles suggesting “sexual offences, exploitation and child abuse” at the children’s charity.
 On Buzzfeed’s own website they helpfully list these “joint investigations” between Cook and White – a remarkable six collaborations between BBC Newsnight and BuzzFeed News in the space of just four months.
 The Independent elaborates on this rather unusual collusion: